 Benefits vs. Risks of Gastric Sleeve

-A recent clinical study has found several health benefits associated with Gastric Sleeve surgery, including the improvement or resolution of obesity related illnesses such as diabetes and high blood pressure.
+Several clinical studies have found health benefits associated with gastric sleeve surgery, including the improvement or resolution of obesity-related illnesses, such as diabetes and high blood pressure.
 New Jersey Bariatric Center® patients report an overall increased satisfaction in their quality of life, including self-esteem and activity level.
-(Read more about the Health Benefits of weight loss surgery.)
+(Read more about the health benefits of weight loss surgery.)

 However, as with any surgery, there are risks.
-When deciding whether Gastric Sleeve surgery is right for you, the perceived benefits must outweigh the potential risks.
-To learn more about specific complications of gastric sleeve, visit Risks.
+When deciding whether gastric sleeve surgery is right for you, the perceived benefits must outweigh the potential risks.
+To learn more about specific complications associated with gastric sleeve, visit our Risks page.

 During a gastric sleeve procedure, New Jersey Bariatric Center® surgeons will remove a section of your stomach, reducing your stomach size to a narrow sleeve.
 Patients hold less food and feel fuller faster.

 1. New Procedure Estimates for Bariatric Surgery: What the Numbers Reveal.
 Article accessed June 15, 2016. http://connect.asmbs.org/may-2014-bariatric-surgery-growth.html (ASMBS total bariatric procedure numbers from 2013 based on the best estimation from available data (BOLD/ACS/MBSAQIP, National Inpatient Sample date and outpatient estimations)